 - Depression during pregnancy is a major risk factor for PMDs after the birth.

-- Approximately 15% of women are affected by postpartum depression (the other PMDs occur to a lesser degree but are still very significant).
-This percentage is higher if there are any complicating factors such as poverty, being a teen mom, having a preterm or high needs baby, etc.
+- Approximately 15% of birthing parents are affected by postpartum depression (the other PMDs occur to a lesser degree but are still very significant).
+This percentage is higher if there are any complicating factors such as poverty, being a teenager, having a preterm or high needs baby, etc.

-- Around 10% of men also experience postpartum depression, especially if their female partner is also depressed.
+- Around 10% of men also experience postpartum depression, especially if their partner is also depressed.

 - Affects on the baby: parents are less likely to interact with baby (singing songs, talking, playing games, etc.), rough handling of baby, acting angry or hostile towards baby, negative impacts on breastfeeding, babies experience more sleep disturbances, higher heart rates, and more cortisol (stress hormones) released when interacting with a depressed parent, etc.